osic/ref-impl-kolla/documents/ease-of-use/2-osic-deploy-kolla.md

 Prepare Deployment Host
 -----------------------

-The first step would be to certain dependecies that would aid in the entire deployment process
+The following steps would aid in installing packages and configuring Kolla on your deployment host.
+If you are in any other host, exit and please log on to the __deployment host__:
 ##### Step 1: Clone the Openstack Kolla and ref-impl-kolla repository.